Overview

 Meeting agendas and minutes (January 2018 – )

-We started sending Freedom of Information Act (FOIA) requests to Amtrak for the agenda and meeting minutes for the Amtrak Board of Directors in September 2018.
+We began submitting Freedom of Information Act (FOIA) requests to Amtrak for Board of Directors meeting agendas and minutes in September 2018.

-Each request was submitted using the MuckRock on-line platform which automates the entire FOIA process for us.
+Each request was submitted using the MuckRock online platform, which automates the FOIA process.

-Sometimes Amtrak has taken a long time (more than two years in a few cases) to respond to our FOIA requests.
+In some cases, Amtrak has taken more than two years to respond to FOIA requests.

-The agenda and minutes for each plenary meeting of the Amtrak Board of Directors (that has been released) are listed and linked below so that it is easily accessible to interested parties.
+The agendas and minutes for each Amtrak Board of Directors plenary meeting that have been released are listed and linked below for ease of access.

-As example, here is a copy of the plenary meeting agenda for the Amtrak Board of Directors meeting that was held on January 30, 2025:
+As an example, below is the agenda for the January 28–29, 2026 Amtrak Board of Directors plenary meeting:

 2018 – 2024 (drop down lists)